Collaborationist Chinese Army: Reformed Government

 In addition, a 'water patrol corps' was created in June 1939 to police the coastline and inland waterways.
 It was commanded by Vice Admiral Xu Jianding, the former commander of the Nationalist navy's Yangtze Squadron.
 A water police training school was established with 150 cadets trained by 30 Japanese and 30 Chinese instructors.
 However, it had few vessels to carry out its duty with.
-There were also plans to form an air force and several training gliders were purchased from Japan, but these plans never came to fruition by the time the Reformed Government was merged with the newly-formed Reorganized National Government of China as the Peacebuilding National Army in 1940.
+There were also plans to form an air force and several training gliders were purchased from Japan, but these plans never came to fruition by the time the Reformed Government was merged with the newly-formed Reorganized National Government of China as the Nanjing Army in 1940.